danielpastoor/breathing_peak_flow/README.md

 ## Description

-This repository contains the assignment given by the school to create an analysis of a subject of chose.
+This repository contains the assignment given by the school to create an analysis of a subject of choice.

 The purpose of this experiment was to determine whether or not sports/working out influences the peak flow rate of students.
 The peak flow rate is the maximum rate of airflow that a person can exhale and is measured in liters per minute.
 A healthy peak flow rate lies between 400 and 600 liters per minute.
 A peak flow rate between 200 and 400 liters per minute can indicate asthma.
 The peak flow rate is measured using a spirometer.